 After passing a few bridges, we recognized on the right-hand side shore the Park&Ride Spittelau, the popular and pocket-friendly parking in the middle of the city.
 Next to the building, a giant tower and a charming, colorful building were visible from the water.
 Since the building looked so appealing and we knew nothing about it, we googled it.
 I can’t tell you how surprised we were when we found out this fancy place is actually a waste incinerator!

 And guided tours in English and German are possible by emailing them!
 What a brilliant idea to bring elegance and recycling in one place!

 The Schwedenplatz Area

-Back in the 1990s, the section between the 2nd and 3rd districts of Vienna was exploited for recreational purposes.
-Now, the area is lined with beach bars, places to eat and drink.
-There are many spots available exclusively to the waterway, a definite must-see in summer.
+In the 1990s, the section between Vienna’s 2nd and 3rd districts was exploited for recreational purposes.
+Now, the area is lined with beach bars and places to eat and drink.
+Many spots are available exclusively for the waterway, a must-see in summer.
 At night, the area becomes more alive as the bridges are lightened in blue.

 We passed by many buildings, restaurants, and terraces.
 People were constantly waving and taking photos of us.

 We passed by the Twin City Liner terminal at Schwedenplatz, close to the city center, where the fast ferry to Bratislava(Slovakia) leaves.
 Usually, the Twin City Liner runs at least two times a day.
 Always double-check its schedule, as you don’t want to paddle at the same time as the Twin City Liner!